Allerdest, Levocetirizine

 • Reduced irritation from environmental allergens

-When people are around a lot of pollen or tiny particles in the air, taking care of their eye symptoms can make a big difference in how they feel and see every day.
-It can really help them be more comfortable and see better.
+When people breathe in a lot of pollen or tiny particles in the air, taking care of their eye symptoms can make a big difference in how they feel and see every day.
+It can really help them be more comfortable and see better, which is important for getting things done.

 Management of Chronic Idiopathic Urticaria